bishrulhaq/login-temperatures/README.md

 # Login Temperatures
-A web app that will store the current temperature of two cities when a user logs in, and display a historical list of the users login temperatures.
+A web server that will store the current temperature of two cities when a user logs in, and display a historical list of the users login temperatures.

 ## Technologies Used
 * Node JS, EJS for Templating